canvasxyz/canvas/IDP.md

      +--------+                               +---------------+
 ```

+Here, `SessionSigner` and `DelegateSigner` are both classes
+that can be imported from a specific *signer implementation*.
+Signer implementations can be created for any public key
+authorization scheme, like Ethereum, OpenID Connect, AT Protocol,
+etc.

+We recommend importing SIWESigner from `@canvas-js/chain-ethereum`
+as the default SessionSigner.
+When creating a SIWESigner, it will
+automatically instantiate an internal DelegateSigner.

+## Client Identities

 The client is identified by a [did:pkh identifier]([1]), which
 is a generative DID identifier based on a blockchain wallet address.
 For
 example, `did:pkh:eip155:1:0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045`